Utsira/Soda/README.md

   + Be able to scroll the field leftwards by moving the cursor (currently you can only scroll leftward by deleting)

 + Add a factory for easier creation of the drop-down list seen in the demo

++ Add a rect shape that supports textures and aliased strokes, so that you can have rectangular blurred panels that match the same stroke as the rounded rectangles

 ## Screenshots